 Jonas Man (1596 – 1661/62) was born in Hambleden, Buckinghamshire.
 He married Elizabeth Costerd on 24 April 1625 at St Mary the Virgin, Hambleden.
 Jonas was buried on 4 March 1661/2 at St Mary the Virgin, Hambleden.
 No baptismal record has been found for Elizabeth; she was buried on 1 July 1664, also at St Mary (see records below).

-belong to Generation C; their children belong to Generation B and are:
+Jonas and Elizabeth belong to Man Generation One; their children belong to Man Generation Two and are: